eaina7/pinterest/doc/architecture.md

 - Route "/posts/user/{userId}: only posts by user with id = _userId_
 - Route "/posts/highrating": only posts with high rating (to be defined)

-  These two routes will show results after applying the filters set by the user.
+  These routes will show results after applying the filters set by the user.

 2. _PostDetails_